Aristides de Sousa Mendes: Other recognitions

-On 20 October 2013, a playground in Toronto, Canada was renamed in honor of Sousa Mendes.
+In January 2013, the United Nations headquarters in New York honored Sousa Mendes and featured Sousa Mendes visa recipient Leon Moed as a keynote speaker during its International Days of Commemoration of Victims and Martyrs of the Holocaust.
+On 20 October of that year, a playground in Toronto, Canada was renamed in honor of Sousa Mendes.
 That same month, the Portuguese airline Windavia named an airplane after him.
 In December 2013, a letter that Sousa Mendes had penned to Pope Pius XII in 1946, begging for help from the Catholic Church, was delivered to Pope Francis.

 In late May 2014, construction began at the Casa do Passal with funds from the European Union.

-In September 2014, TAP Air Portugal has named its newest Airbus A319 after Aristides de Sousa Mendes, as a tribute to the Portuguese Consul.
+In September of that year, TAP Air Portugal has named its newest Airbus A319 after Aristides de Sousa Mendes, as a tribute to the Portuguese Consul.

-An oratorio entitled "Circular 14: The Apotheosis of Aristides", by Neely Bruce, detailed the life of Sousa Mendes.
-The first performance was held on 24 January 2016.
+In 2016 Neely Bruce, composed an oratorio entitled "Circular 14: The Apotheosis of Aristides" detailing the life of Sousa Mendes.
+The first performance was held on 24 January 2016 in Los Angeles.

+In 2017, the "Register Books of visas granted by Portuguese Consul in Bordeaux, Aristides Sousa Mendes (1939-1940)" were inscribed on UNESCO's Memory of the World International Register as documentary heritage of global significance.

+In June 2020, Aristides de Sousa Mendes received a square on Zangvil Street in Jerusalem.
+Because of the COVID pandemic, the inaugural ceremony was delayed until November of 2022.